-3 Things To Know Before You Go To A Bank For Loan To Buy Resale Property
+3 Things To Know, Before Taking A Bank Loan For A Resale Property

 Given a choice, none of us would want to wait.
 We would like to buy a property today and shift there the very next day.
 This is precisely the reason why activity in the resale property market, also known as the secondary housing market, never goes down.
 However, if you plan to realise the transaction using bank finance, there are several points that you must consider before you ring their bell.